arnsteio/UH-IaaS-mini-workshop/initialLogin.md

 You might need to include ssh keys explicitly:  `ssh -i $HOME/.ssh/id_rsa ubuntu@158.39.75.38`

-Update the packages on the machine:
+Update the packages on the machine after you have logged in:

 ~~~
 sudo apt-get -y update